Nickel and Dimed: The goal

 Barbara Ehrenreich states in her book that her goal is to "see whether or not I could match income to expenses, as the truly poor attempt to do every day."

+Controversy

+According to the American Library Association, Nickel and Dimed was the 39th most frequently challenged book in the country from 2010-2019.

 Adaptations

 Ehrenreich makes an appearance in the documentary The American Ruling Class in 2007.
 She portrays her life undercover working as a waitress and is accompanied by a musical rendition titled "Nickeled and Dimed".